System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 JOURNEY TWO: THE 45-SECOND AGENT TASK

 "Refactor auth from sessions to JWT with refresh tokens."
 One sentence.
-The system searches 23 files, reads 12, edits 12, creates 3, runs the test suite, fixes 2 failing tests, and hands you a clean diff.
+The system searches 23 files, reads 12, edits 12, creates 3, runs the test suite, fixes 2 failing tests, and presents a clean diff.
 45 seconds.

 Agents don't fail at writing code.
 They fail at figuring out what to do next.
 This is a planning problem, not a generation problem.